-The other significant advantage of the M5 finally receiving Canon’s Dual Pixel AF system is that it is now able to focus adapted EF and EF-S lenses very effectively.
-While the overall performance of the M5 is not quite on par with that of an 80D in Live View mode, it is leagues and leagues ahead of any previous M camera.
+The other significant advantage of the M5 finally receiving Canon’s Dual Pixel AF system is that it can now effectively focus on adapted EF and EF-S lenses.
+As a result, while the overall performance of the M5 is not entirely on par with that of an 80D in Live View mode, it is leagues and leagues ahead of any previous M camera.

-Additionally, you are no longer restricted to the narrow central focus area that is provided by similar Rebel / EOS x-hundreds DSLR models, and the focusing is nearly as rapid and decisive as it is with DSLRs.
+You are no longer restricted to the narrow central focus area provided by similar Rebel / EOS x-hundreds DSLR models.
+The focus is nearly as rapid and decisive as it is with DSLRs.

-The M5 is the EOS M camera that is most suited for photography enthusiasts.
-We say this not just due to the fact that it resembles a DSLR in design, but also due to the fact that it has dual command dials and a specialized exposure compensation dial.
+The M5 is the EOS M camera most suited for photography enthusiasts.
+We say this because it resembles a DSLR in design and has dual command dials and a specialized exposure compensation dial.

 These offer a quicker manner of engaging with the camera’s exposure settings than prior versions or, for that matter, the majority of Canon’s entry-level DSLRs, which tend to feature a single command dial.
 This is because these have two command dials.

 It is interesting to note that the camera borrows several features from the Gx X family of PowerShot compacts (such as the G7 X II), the most notable of which is the inclusion of a ‘Dial Func’ button, which, when pressed, reassigns one of the command dials to a different function.